-Seriously the Best Chimichurri Sauce Recipe of all times, Argentinian and South American versions with video included!
+Seriously the Best Chimichurri Sauce Recipe of all times.
+Italian, Argentinian and Mexican variations included + Video tutorial.

-This simple and bold sauce that originated in Argentina can take your meal from good to amazing with just a drizzle.
+This easy and bold olive oil parsley sauce that originated in Argentina can take your meal from good to amazing with a just a drizzle.

-It only takes a few minutes to make in the food processor which i prefer to use for a more rustic texture of the parsley, but If you are wanting something smoother then you can use a blender instead, so your sauce will be more of a silky puree.
-Whatever rocks your taste buds.
+It only takes a few minutes to make in the food processor which i prefer to use for a more rustic texture of the herbs.
+If you want something smoother you can use a blender instead, so your sauce will be more of a silky puree.